-Several algorithms can be defined on top of a Colored Computational Field, including those based on local diffusion rules typical of spatial computing approaches [4].
-This section presents a paradigmatic and, at the same time, novel example of a highly parametric ACO-based algorithm.
-Contrary to typical spatial computing approaches the algorithm uses ant-like mobile agents that are in charge of maintaing and exploiting the Colored Computational Field.
+Several algorithms can be defined on top of a colored computational field.
+This section presents a paradigmatic example of a highly parametric ACO-based algorithm that relies on the use of ant-like agents that will be in charge of maintaing and exploiting the computational field.
 This algorithm relies on two different types of ants: colored scout ants and hunter ants.
-Colored scout ants periodically explore the neighborhood of a node to discover computational resources, to update the field accordingly.
-Such ants are specialized by computational pheromones: each color k corresponds to one of the computational pheromones in K. Hunter ants are spawned when a task execution request is issued.
-They exploit the field to find a volunteer node, and update the field according to the received feedback.
+Colored scout ants are in charge of periodically exploring the neighborhood of a node to discover computational resources to update the field accordingly.
+Such ants are specialized by resources: each color k corresponds to corresponds to one type of computational resource.
+Hunter ants act on demand when a new task execution request is issued and participate in two ways: exploiting the field to quickly find a volunteer node, and updating the field according to the received feedback.

 Both types of ants are described in detail in §III-A and §III-B, respectively.
-It is worth to remark a key feature they have in common: both exploit the field to take their exploration decisions, namely when they are in a node they choose their next hop with a probabilistic selection weighted according to the corresponding level of pheromone.
-Such an operation, called stigmergy, may eventually lead to an optimal situation in a static network, but may also suffer (as all ACO-based approaches) from stagnation, specially in dynamic networks.
+However, it is worth to remark one of their main features: both exploit the computational field to take their exploration decisions, namely when they are in a node they choose their next hop with a probabilistic selection weighted according corresponding level of pheromone.
+This (called stigmergy) may eventually lead to an optimal situation in a static network, but may also suffer (as all ACO based approaches) from stagnation, specially in dynamic networks.
 Stagnation occurs when the ants converge to an apparently optimal decision, which may prevent the system to adapt to the emergence of new, better solutions.
-Our ACO-based algorithm features some standard techniques to prevent stagnation, such as evaporation (pheromones are regularly decreased), as well as some novel ones, such as temperature regulation (the likelihood of exploring new paths is increased when the network is updated), memory aging (in analogy with the standard aging, releasing pheromone quantities in invers proportion to the distance to resources) and angry ants (a third kind of agents that remove pheromones along outdated links).
+Our ACO based algorithm features some standard techniques to prevent stagnation such as evaporation (pheromones are regularly decreased) as well as some novel ones such as temperature regulation (the likelihood of exploring new paths is increased when the network is updated), memory aging (in analogy with the standard aging, releasing amount of pheromone inversely proportional to the distance of the resource) and angry ants (a third kind of agents that remove pheromones along outdated links).